-- 2-3 Cardio (includes both LISS and HIIT)
+- 2-3 Cardio sessions (includes both LISS and HIIT)

 The number of Resistance, Cardio and Recovery sessions that are recommended will change depending on what stage of the program you are completing.

-Each PWR workouts consist of three to four different sections.
-PWR resistance sessions will look like this:
+Each PWR workout consists of three to four different sections.
+PWR Resistance sessions will look like this:

-You will receive a choice out of two different warm up types, designed to help increase heart rate and mobility and prepare your body for your workout.
-These are:
+You will receive a choice from two different warm-up types that have been designed to help increase your heart rate and mobility, as well as prepare your body for the workout.
+These include:

 - Cardio: low-intensity cardio, such as walking, jogging, cycling etc.

-- Cardio & Movement: combination of low-intensity cardio, dynamic stretches, and movements that better help you prepare for your workout
+- Cardio & Movement: a combination of low-intensity cardio, dynamic stretches, and movements that help better prepare you for your workout.

-You will find a brief description of each of the above to help you choose the best warm up for the style of workout you’re about to complete!
-You can change your warm up preference before each workout.
+You will find a brief description of each of the above to help you choose the best warm-up for the style of workout you’re about to complete!
+You can change your warm-up preference at the beginning of each workout.

 Activation (8 minutes)

-Activation incorporates cardio movements to increase your heart rate, as well as focus-specific movement exercises to promote increased mobility.
+Activation incorporates cardio movements to increase your heart rate, as well as focus-specific movement exercises, to promote increased mobility.
 You will complete two circuits lasting 4 minutes each.
-Each circuit contains two exercises.
-Complete as many laps as you can in each circuit, alternating between the two exercises.
+Each circuit contains two exercises and your aim will be to complete as many laps as you can in each circuit, alternating between the two exercises.

 Pyramid Training (10-20 minutes)

-You will perform three or four sets of three different exercises.
+Involves performing three or four sets of three different exercises.
 As you progress through these sets, the number of repetitions will decrease.
-We recommend increasing the amount of resistance used from set to set.
-As this section of the workout is set-based (rather than time-based) the duration can vary depending on the speed that you are able to complete each set and how you utilise the recommended rest breaks between each set.
+We recommend increasing the amount of resistance or weight used from set to set.
+As this section of the workout is set-based (rather than time-based), the duration can vary depending on the speed that you are able to complete each set, and how you utilise the recommended rest breaks between each set.

-You will complete one circuit lasting 8 minutes.
-Tri-sets contain three exercises focussed on a particular area(s) of the body and a short mid-circuit rest.
+Tri-sets contain three exercises in an 8 minute circuit and are focussed on a particular area(s) of the body and a short mid-circuit rest.
 The goal is to complete the circuit as many times as possible until the timer goes off!

 Burnout (2 minutes) - Optional

-Once you have completed the Supersets/Tri-sets, you can choose to go straight to a Cool Down, or finish off the workout with two quick burnout exercises.
-As its name suggests, these exercises are designed to help you feel the burn at the end of your resistance workout!
+Once you have completed the Supersets/Tri-sets, you can choose to go straight to a Cool-Down, or finish off the workout with two quick Burnout exercises.
+As its name suggests, these exercises are designed to help you feel the burn at the end of your workout!
 Burnouts are only available from Week 5, onwards.